 Samael met Will's eyes as the corporal trembled slightly with the weight of their conversation.
 The rebel continued softly as he cupped the soldier's cheek gently.
 "I'm gonna go through my mission either way, Will.
 It's my job."

 Will looked away for a few seconds before he gave a faint smile.
 "Yeah.
 I kind of figured.
 I might have only met you earlier today, but that's one thing that doesn't surprise me about you," he murmured.
-He took a slow breath before reaching out to silently squeeze the stocky chupadore's bicep with his free hand.
+He took a slow breath before reaching out to silently squeeze the other chupadore's bicep with his free hand.
 "I don't know what the hell I'm doing, Samael, or if this is the right thing to do.
 This whole war is so...stupid.
 And it almost feels like rebelling against it is just the opposite side of the same coin."

 Samael remained silent as his companion exhaled again and then shook his head briefly.
 "But I think I would rather fight against it than for it.
 I...I don't know if you were just buttering me up -- being a bureaucrat doesn't feel useful, but either way.
 If I can help, then.
 Well, then I'm with you."